 Facebook is not only a social media leader but also a fast-growing company due to half a million new accounts created per day.
-As time goes by, Facebook developers come up with new formats of ads to meet modern requirements, optimizing the time-proven ads.
+As time goes by, Facebook developers come up with new formats of ads to meet modern requirements of Facebook Ads funnel building, optimizing the time-proven ads.
 Here’s a list of Facebook marketing formats:

 It is an excellent way to demonstrate the features of your product in action.
 Facebook allows using different types of video to meet specific goals: short videos and GIFs to quickly capture attention on a go, or In-Stream videos for a longer TV-like watching.